Director - Producer

 As a director, I strive to create art that transcends tragedy, transforming shattered memories and tumultuous circumstances into a catalyst for liberation and empowerment.

-I seek to return the story to the character who was wronged, or the one history refused to see.
-The story’s truest core becomes my compass and from there, I build—with love, curiosity, and the magnificence of the ensemble.
+I return the story to the character who was wronged, or the one history refused to see.
+The story’s essence is my compass, and from it I shape the play’s logic — inviting what is inevitable and alive, and igniting the power of the ensemble.

 I also believe theatre should predict the future.
 I tend to work on plays and musicals that resonate across cultures (most of the time, through laughter) and have a cyclical warning to them.